Burt

 Rain

-Burt Kimmelman's poems . . . form calls deeply to form, as though the works . .
+and loss in everyday life." - Barbara Henning ♦ "In Burt Kimmelman's poems form calls deeply to form, as though the

-. lifted one to the very brim of language where one could speak . . . of a
+works lifted one to the very brim of language where one could speak of

 life caught whole.” - Michael Heller ♦ “[In Kimmelman's work] the arts